 First Internet Bank’s Mortgage Process

-First Internet Bank’s mortgage advisors are professionals.
-They’ll take you step-by-step to make sure the application process goes as smoothly as possible until you reach closing.
+First Internet Bank’s advisors are professional.
+They’ll take you step-by-step to make sure the entire process goes as smoothly as possible until you reach closing.

 There are six basic steps until you can sign your paperwork and get the keys to your new house.
-First Internet Bank’s mortgage process includes the following:
+First Internet Bank’s loan process includes the following: